 This year covers sessions and workshops in body padding, advanced mould making, silicone and resin work, advanced sculpting, fabrication and model making.
 You will further develop your skills in design interpretation, time management, self-management and budgeting, and also head a team to develop management skills.
 You will undertake further industry placements and continue to develop research skills.

-You will undertake further development in the role of Head of Department, managing fellow students producing props for productions and continuing to coordinate with other members of the creative and production teams.
+You will take on the role of Head of Department, managing fellow students producing props for productions and continuing to coordinate with other members of the creative and production teams.
 You will have the opportunity to develop a personal project to showcase at the summer term exhibition and extend further links with the industry through placement work.
 The focus will be on developing specialist skills to inform strategies for future practice beyond Central, including developing a strong media profile.

 Through placements from the second year, Prop Making students work on a range of outcomes including film work, theatre, community arts, museum installation, television productions and window displays.
 You will benefit from established links with some of the best prop making and associated companies and entertainment practitioners in the UK and beyond, including English National Opera, MDM Props Ltd, The Unicorn Theatre, Madame Tussauds, Elstree Studios, Royal Opera House, Emergency Exit Arts, Kinetica, Asylum Models & Effects, Chameleon Visual, Millington Associates, Neil Corbould Special Effects, Manta Ray, and Whetton & Grosch.

-Previously, students have engaged in festivals and events, such as Glastonbury, The Rio Carnival, WOMAD International, Thames Festival, London 2012 Olympics, Hatton Garden Festival, Circus Space, the Roundhouse, and museum installation work in the UK, Germany, Sweden, USA, Brazil, United Arab Emirates and Egypt.
-Television and film productions include Doctor Who, Harry Hill, Thor, Snow White And The Huntsman, Louis Vuitton, The Avengers, Royal Opera House and Elstree Studios.
-Students have also worked in window display, including Fortnum & Mason, Harvey Nichols and Ted Baker with many opportunities coming through the network of graduates already well placed in theatre, film and television, and with professional designers working on Central’s public productions.
+Previously, students have engaged in festivals and events such as Glastonbury, The Rio Carnival, WOMAD International, Thames Festival, London 2012 Olympics, and Hatton Garden Festival, as well as museum installation work in the UK, Germany, Sweden, USA, Brazil, United Arab Emirates and Egypt.
+Television and film productions include Doctor Who, Harry Hill, Thor, Snow White And The Huntsman, Louis Vuitton, and The Avengers.
+They have found placements at venues including Circus Space, the Roundhouse, Royal Opera House and Elstree Studios.
+Students have also worked in window display, including Fortnum & Mason, Harvey Nichols and Ted Baker, and with professional designers working on Central’s public productions.
+Many opportunities come through the network of graduates already well placed in theatre, film and television.

 Prop Makers, English National Opera, WOMAD International, English Touring Opera, Barbican, Emergency Exit Arts, Birmingham Ballet, Pinewood Studios, Regent’s Park Open Air Theatre, Arcola Theatre, National Theatre, Watford Palace Theatre, Unicorn Theatre, Madame Tussauds, Warner Bros., Boomtown Festival, Robert Allsopp & Associates, Royal Opera House, Theatre Royal, and The Imperial War Museum.